Asymmetric Marketing – Levels of Marketing Planning

 Tactical Planning focuses on the blend of science and art required to organize a business entity and strategically utilize assets and resources to outperform market competitors.

 In business terms, this translates into employing tactics like misdirection, timing decisions carefully, and maneuvering skillfully to counteract competitors’ strengths.
+Tactics may also differ when a business is using product launch plans to introduce new offerings versus market entry plans for expansion into a new region.

 Tactical choices prioritize gains, while strategic decisions center on long-term value creation.